House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 pecan nut

-Tree nuts have been a part of mankind’s diet for thousands of years.
+Tree nuts have been a part of mankind’s diet for thousands of years and are a vital source of nutrition for wildlife.
 They are high in healthy fats, very energy-dense (meaning high in healthy calories), and may help decrease the risk of cardiovascular disease when consumed in moderation1.
 Below we have researched the most common types of tree nuts for you.

 divider 4